as examples of the best design of their era.

 Title Page for new series volumes 1–15 (H. Teneyck & A. Lumley.)

-From new series volume 16 (5 Jan 1867) a new mast head was introduced which lasted until at least volume 74 (1896).
+From new series volume 16 (5 Jan 1867) a new mast head was introduced which lasted until volume 85 (1901).
 For some reason, the volume title page reverted to the Frank Leslie design of 1852 in its first state but without the aparent plate wear so perhaps it was faithfully copied.
 Certainly the signatures were removed.
 However the supplements that were introduced had a different cover and later ones, bound into the main volumes, had a diferent masthead.

 Scientific American supplement title page new series5